CTXR97/Res-Sup/README.md

 2. Part of the code also requires user to define the range of data to be tested based on the data input the user has chosen

 3. The downside is that I cannot allow the model to draw trend lines.
 Reason is because of the model's structure.
 For example, a trend line requires a pivot identified by user.
-The pivot identified by user to draw the support and resistance could be different from a pivot in a trend line.
+The pivot identified by user to draw the support and resistance could be different from a pivot in a trend line (difference in terms of prices as well as the position of the pivot).
 Therefore unable to plot an accurate trend line.